Controversial Nordstream 2 pipeline completed, Gazprom says | DW | 10.09.2021

 The last piece of the $11 billion pipeline was laid underneath the Baltic Sea on Monday.
 Then, the individual sections of the 1,230 kilometers (764 miles) had to be attached to one another, a process that was completed early Friday morning.

-Gazprom's capacity to move oil through the Baltic to Europe has now doubled.
+Gazprom's capacity to move oil through the Baltic to Europe has now doubled to a total of 110 billion cubic meters a year.

 Ukraine and the United States have been highly critical of the project, citing Europe's increasing reliance on Russia for its energy needs.
 In the case of Ukraine and other so-called transit countries in eastern Europe, fees paid by Russia for gas exported through their territory could also be at risk.